Tiffany Evans is one of the most powerful yet underrated vocalists out now.

-Tiffany Evans is one of the most powerful, yet underrated, vocalists out now.
-With her career spanning over 15 years, the singer-songwriter’s discography includes one self-titled album, one mixtape (143), two EPs (Tiffany Evans and All Me) and many leaked/unreleased and one-off songs.
+With her career spanning over 15 years, the singer-songwriter’s discography includes one self-titled album, one mixtape (143), two EPs (Tiffany Evans and All Me), and many standalone tracks.

 “Talk A Good Game” (2015)

-Lifted from her All Me EP, “Talk A Good Game” is a sultry tune that takes listeners on a journey in the bedroom.
-Evans flirts with her love interest, essentially telling him to put his words to action.
+Evans flirts with her love interest, essentially telling him to put his words into action.
 “Put your money where your mouth is / Show me how you plan on getting this,” she sings.
-With over 900,000 streams on Spotify, it’s safe to say that “Talk A Good Game” is on plenty of lovemaking playlists.

 “Lois Lane” (2012)

 Co-written by Evans and Elijah Blake, the Superman-inspired track finds Evans looking to end a sour relationship.
-“Lois Lane” is featured on Evans’ fan-favorite mixtape, 143, which released in February 2013.
+“Lois Lane” is featured on Evans’ fan-favorite mixtape, 143, which was released in February 2013.

 “I hate the way you’re so good at saving the day / When it comes to me, you always come a second too late / While our love’s going up, up, up and away / You won’t save this Lois Lane, you won’t save this Lois Lane,” she sings.